alexwebgr/faw_icon/README.md

 Find them all in the [gallery](https://fontawesome.com/icons?d=gallery)

 Note: Duotone style works just like all other icons, just use the 'duotone' style property.

+## Troubleshooting
+If you get an error similar to this `cannot load such file -- rexml/document (LoadError)` you need to add [rexml](https://rubygems.org/gems/rexml) gem to your Gemfile

 ## Contributing

 [Issues](https://github.com/alexwebgr/faw_icon/issues) and [pull requests](https://github.com/alexwebgr/faw_icon/pulls) are more than welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.